Glacier Country Montana, USA Travel Guide

 Glacier Country experiences distinct seasons, each offering different opportunities and potential challenges.

 Hiking and backpacking best from mid-July to early September.
-Going-to-the-Sun Road driving typically from late June/early July to mid-October.
+Going-to-the-Sun Road driving typically from the Latter part of june/early July to mid-October.
 Wildlife viewing in spring (May-June) and fall (September-October).
 Water activities from July-August.
-Skiing and snowboarding from December to March.
-Fly fishing in spring and fall.
+Winter sports from December to March.
+Angling with a fly in spring and fall.

 Peak visitation